CEA Tutorial Section 1: Overview of ASHA CE

 What is the ASHA CE Registry?

 The ASHA CE Registry functions much like a college registrar.
-In addition to maintaining a permanent, cumulative record of courses and ASHA CEUs, official transcripts are also issued upon request.
-The ASHA CE Registry is open to ASHA/NSSLHA members, those who are ASHA certified, and other eligible individuals.
+In addition to maintaining a permanent, cumulative record of courses and ASHA CEUs, the Registry issues official

 Effective July 1, 2011, in order to be eligible to earn ASHA CEUs, the participant must meet at least one of the following conditions:

 - be an ASHA member (includes Life Member and International Affiliate categories),

 - hold the ASHA Certificate of Clinical Competence (CCC),

 - be licensed by a state or provincial regulatory agency to practice speech-language pathology or audiology,

 - be credentialed by a state regulatory agency to practice speech-language pathology or audiology,

 - be credentialed by a national regulatory agency to practice speech-language pathology or audiology,

 - be engaged in a clinical fellowship under the supervision of an individual who holds the ASHA CCC, or